5196 Bustelli: Orbit and classification

 Bustelli is a core member of the Eunomia family (502), a prominent family of stony S-type asteroid and the largest one in the intermediate main belt with more than 5,000 members.
 It orbits the Sun in the central asteroid belt at a distance of 2.3–3.1 AU once every 4 years and 5 months (1,619 days; semi-major axis of 2.7 AU).
 Its orbit has an eccentricity of 0.14 and an inclination of 13° with respect to the ecliptic.
-The body's observation arc begins with a precovery taken at Palomar Obsrvatory in March 1971.
+The body's observation arc begins with a precovery taken at Palomar Observatory in March 1971.

 Palomar–Leiden Trojan survey

 The survey designation "T-2" stands for the second Palomar–Leiden Trojan survey, named after the fruitful collaboration of the Palomar and Leiden Observatory in the 1960s and 1970s.
 Gehrels used Palomar's Samuel Oschin telescope (also known as the 48-inch Schmidt Telescope), and shipped the photographic plates to Ingrid and Cornelis van Houten at Leiden Observatory where astrometry was carried out.
 The trio is credited with the discovery of several thousand asteroid discoveries.